-Little River UCC has established a relationship with Dr. Anil Henry, acting medical superintendent and surgeon, Mungeli Christian Hospital, India, that expresses our interest and support through correspondence, personal contact, and financial contributions.
-In return, the congregation gains an understanding of how Global Ministries, a joint program of the United Church of Christ and the Disciples of Christ, assists people in other, less prosperous countries who are part of our Christian concern.
+Little River UCC sustains a relationship with Dr. Anil Henry, acting medical superintendent and surgeon at Mungeli Christian Hospital, India.
+We express our interest and support through correspondence, personal contact, and financial contributions.
+In return, the congregation gains an understanding of how Global Ministries, a joint program of the United Church of Christ and the Disciples of Christ, assists people in less prosperous countries who are part of our Christian concern.

 Lancaster Theological Seminary

-Lancaster Theological Seminary is the United Church of Christ seminary that serves our geographic area (Delaware, Maryland, New Jersey, Pennsylvania, Virginia, Washington, D.C., and West Virginia.)
-For over 175 years, Lancaster has prepared people for ministry.
+Lancaster Theological Seminary is the United Church of Christ seminary that serves the mid-Atlantic region.
+Since 1825, Lancaster has prepared people for ministry.
 Little River UCC provides financial support to Lancaster Theological Seminary.

 International Justice Mission

 Little River UCC has joined in partnership with the International Justice Mission, an international agency that brings rescue to victims of slavery, sexual exploitation, and other forms of violent oppression.
 IJM supports lawyers, investigators, and aftercare professionals in thirteen Asian, African, and Latin American nations.
 They work with local officials to secure immediate victim rescue and aftercare, prosecute perpetrators, and ensure that public justice systems effectively protect the poor.
 At home, volunteers advocate for US policies opposing sex trafficking and slavery.

-Little River UCC joined the National Religious Campaign Against Torture (NRCAT) and its local chapter, Washington Region Religious Campaign Against Torture, and endorsed their “Declaration of Principles for a Presidential Executive Order on Torture and Prisoner Treatment.”
-Church members were encouraged to sign an NRCAT petition calling for the establishment of an independent commission to investigate U.S. detention and interrogation practices in the “Global War on Terror.”
+Little River UCC is a member of the National Religious Campaign Against Torture and its local chapter, the Washington Region Religious Campaign Against Torture, whose “Declaration of Principles for a Presidential Executive Order on Torture and Prisoner Treatment” our congregation has officially endorsed.

 Thelma Morris Fellowship for Missions